+I’m pretty certain none of you ever heard of CUIL.
 Did CUIL meet with any success at all?
 Well, they’re no longer in business, closing up shop in September 2010.
 They were barely around for two years.
-They’re took on what is arguably the most powerful technology company in the world today, attempting to compete with them in their core area of strength.
-So you can’t say that the odds of success were high, which they rarely are for any startup.
-And this might be the ultimate tough market to enter at this point.
+They’re took on – head on – what is one of the 2 or 3 most powerful technology companies in the world today, attempting to compete with them in their core area of strength.
+So you can’t say that the odds of success were high — which they rarely are for any startup.
+And this might have been the ultimate tough market to enter at that point.
 Microsoft has continuously poured money into competing with Google with little success, most recently with BING and the partnership with Yahoo.
+I recently worked as a consultant with a Search Engine company with some great.
+The company had little success, even while not taking Google on directly in web search.
+We’re really talking tough market here.
 But this IS the technology business; everyone gets at least a puncher’s chance.
-The key to survival (if not success) is usually how well the execution is, and it didn’t appear that CUIL executed very well.
+A big key to having a real chance at survival (if not success) is usually how well you execute and it didn’t appear that CUIL executed very well.

 But execution aside, what’s the best way to go about competing in the software and hardware industries today?
 Should you just steer clear of the elephants of the industry?
 Many believe this is prudent, but I think it is not always necessary.
 Well, maybe going directly at Google’s search engine isn’t the best bet!
-But it wasn’t so very long ago that is was nearly impossible to get a venture capitalist to fund a company that was perceived to compete in a category with Microsoft (which could be viewed as MOST categories of the software business).
+But it wasn’t so very long ago that is was nearly impossible to get a venture capitalist to fund a company that was perceived to compete in any category vs. Microsoft (which could be viewed as MOST categories of the software business at the time).
 Yet a short time later, Microsoft is considered in many ways a dinosaur, one that is quite beatable (don’t get the impression that I’m writing MS off–I’m not.
 Redmond is doing fine and could still rise again).

 Make sure that you can differentiate – This would seem obvious for any business, but when you are going up against a huge company with a good brand–well, don’t even try it without significant differentiating factors.
-They don’t need to be product related, necessarily–it could be free and outstanding support, better (cost-driven) price points, exceptional ease-of-use or many other things.
+They don’t need to be product related, necessarily–it could be free and outstanding support, better (cost-driven) price points, exceptional ease-of-use, a completely novel business model or many other things.
 But don’t kid yourself–you will need REAL differentiation.

-Raise more money than you think you will need – Every once in a while a new company will “hit on all cylinders” from the very beginning.
-But in my consulting practice at PJM Consulting, I rarely see this.
-In fact, part of my practice is helping companies “pick up the pieces” after their initial business plan or execution has gone awry.
+If possible raise more money than you think you will need – Every once in a while a new company will “hit on all cylinders” from the very beginning.
+But in my consulting practice I rarely see this.
+In fact, a significant part of my practice is helping companies “pick up the pieces” and turnaround after their initial business plan or execution has gone awry.
 No one likes to give up more equity than they need to, but things usually take longer to start working than you initially project.
 There are usually too many things that you don’t know until you really get into the marketplace.
 Plus, it’s generally easier (and cheaper!) to raise a bit more money at first than it is after that first misstep.
 A little extra funding in the bank can be a good insurance policy against a capital crisis early on.

 DON’T try to be like them – A common mistake that I often see early stage companies make is trying to “be like the giant competitor”.
-Sometimes this comes from an inferiority complex, and sometimes because the founders come from one of the giant companies themselves.
-The last thing you want to do is create a big company bureaucracy.
+Sometimes this comes from an inferiority complex and sometimes it’s because the founders come from one of the giant companies themselves.
+The last thing you want to do is create a big company bureaucracy in a startup.
 In most ways, you want to operate VERY DIFFERENTLY from you huge, slow-moving competitor.
 Resist the urge to create huge amounts of process before your company size dictates it as necessary.
 Be very careful about hiring away senior executives from you giant competitors, unless you are certain that they also have successfully operated in an early stage company before.
-Stay as fast and nimble for as long as you can–that is a primary advantage at this stage of a company’s development.
+Stay as fast and nimble for as long as you can–that is the primary advantage vs. the big guys at this stage of a company’s development.

-Recognize the giant’s execution weaknesses and beat them there – Analyze the large competitor’s business, and try to create your differentiation where they are weakest.
-It could be faster customer service, better channel relations, better ease-of-use, etc. If you concentrate your differentiation where they are doing the poorest job, it will accentuate the difference to the marketplace, and you will have a better chance of your advantage being recognized.
+Recognize the giant’s execution weaknesses and beat them there – Analyze the large competitor’s business and try to create your differentiation where they are weakest.
+It could be faster customer service, better channel relations, better ease-of-use, a free entry level product version, etc. If you concentrate your differentiation where they are doing the poorest job, it will accentuate that difference to the marketplace and you will have a better chance of your advantage being recognized.

 As an early stage company entering a market where a major company or two are the known leaders, make sure that you don’t “bite off more than you can chew”.
 You can always expand your focus after initial success.
-Contracting your focus later is usually quite a bit more painful, and many companies don’t make it through that transition.
+Contracting your focus later is usually quite a bit more painful and many companies don’t make it through that transition.
 That’s my advice on how to attack a large, entrenched competitor.
-As usual, I’d be interested in seeing your comments–post them below.
+As usual, I’d be interested in seeing your comments–post them below to expand the discussion.